• RECIPES

 If you’re anything like me, you’ll end up eating half your homemade salsa straight from the food processor.
 Served with tortilla chips, it’s an addictive dip!
 But of course, there are other delicious ways to enjoy it too.
 Here are a few of my favorites:

 • On a burrito bowl.
-Top it onto this Vegan Burrito Bowl, or make your own bowl with cilantro lime rice, black beans, fajita veggies, corn salsa, and guacamole.
+Top it onto this burrito bowl, or make your own bowl with cilantro lime rice, black beans, fajita veggies, and guacamole.

 • On tacos.
-It’d taste great on any of these 11 Best Vegetarian Taco Recipes, and I love it with my Homemade Taquitos, too!
+It’d taste great on any of these vegetarian taco recipes, and I love it with my taquitos, too!

 How do you like to enjoy homemade salsa?
 Let me know in the comments!